racket/racket/racket/src/native-libs/README.txt

 For Windows (cross-compile from Mac OS or Linux):

-The build scripts assume a MinGW cross compiler installed in "/usr[/local]/mw32" (for 32-bit builds) and "/usr[/local]/mw64" (for 64-bit builds).
+The build scripts assume a MinGW cross compiler installed as "x86_64-w64-mingw32-gcc" and "i686-w64-mingw32-gcc", but for historical reasons, they'll be found in "/usr[/local]/mw32" (for 32-bit builds) and "/usr[/local]/mw64" (for 64-bit builds) if not in PATH.
 In addition, building "glib" requires "gettext" executables that run on the build machine in your PATH.

-Beware that the "libdir" configuration in /usr[/local]/mw{32,64}/{i686,x86_64}-w64-mingw32/lib/libstdc++.la may be wrong, in which case you'll need to fix it by hand.
+Beware that the "libdir" configuration in old MinGW installations at ..../{i686,x86_64}-w64-mingw32/lib/libstdc++.la may be wrong, in which case you'll need to fix it by hand.

 For Mac OS (i386 and x86_64 on Intel, ppc on PowerPC):

-The script assumes that "/Developer/SDKs/MacOSX10.5.sdk" (for 32-bit builds) and "/Developer/SDKs/MacOSX10.9.sdk" (for 64-bit builds) are available.
+The script assumes that "/Developer/SDKs/MacOSX10.6.sdk" (for 32-bit builds) and "/Developer/SDKs/MacOSX10.9.sdk" (for 64-bit builds) are available.

-You can get the 10.5 SDK out of the ".dmg" for Xcode 3.2.6; mount it (don't run it), open -R "MacOSX10.5.pkg", and right click to run.
-Probably you can get the 10.9 SDK in a similar way.
+The build used to use the 10.5 SDK, which you can get it out out of the ".dmg" for Xcode 3.2.6; mount it (don't run it), open -R "MacOSX10.5.pkg", and right click to run.
+Probably you can get the 10.6 and 10.9 SDKs in a similar way.

 If you wanted to build for 10.4, and if you're using gcc instead of Clang, then note that you'll need gcc-4.0 --- but the Pango version